ltcRandomwalk/NESA/README.md

 ...
 ```

-In this file, each line contains a tuple which served as the soft evidence, followed by the confidence it holds.
+In this file, each line contains a tuple which serves as the soft evidence, followed by the confidence it holds.
 For example, the soft evidence `VV(13051,13060)` holds for a likelihood of 0.985.
 The likelihood should stay in 0 to 1.
 Besides, the soft evidence should appear in `named_cons_all.txt`.

 Last, you need to identify the alarms and true alarms. `based_queries.txt` lists the alarms generated  by the analysis, while `oracle_queries.txt` lists the true alarms.
 The format of these two files is as follow, with each line an alarm: